typesafegithub/github-workflows-kt/docs/faq.md

 * **[\[KTIJ-31214\] Deleting a dependency jar from Maven Local and recreating it leaves `*.main.kts` script with unresolved symbols until IDE is restarted](https://youtrack.jetbrains.com/issue/KTIJ-31214)**
   After following the previous step and deleting a dependency from the Maven Local cache repository to get it updated, IntelliJ will not re-resolve the dependency and even doing so in another way like actually executing the workflow script, IntelliJ still treats the classes as unresolved symbols.
-To tet to a usable state again, you need to restart the whole IDE, just closing and re-opening the project is not sufficient.
+To get to a usable state again, you need to restart the whole IDE, just closing and re-opening the project is not sufficient.